sheet848/fuwari-zone/src/content/posts/dashboard/index.md

 **Responsive Design**: Creating both dashboard widgets and full-page chart views taught me about the `isDashboard` prop pattern.
 The same component renders differently based on context—smaller legends, fewer tick marks, adjusted sizing for dashboard widgets.

-### Geography Chart Challenge

-The geography/choropleth chart was the most complex.
-It required:

-1. A massive GeoJSON file with world country features
-2. Correctly formatted data mapping country codes to values
-3. Understanding projection scales and translations
-4. Custom color schemes for data ranges

-Loading and parsing the GeoJSON taught me about handling large data files and why lazy loading might be necessary for production applications.

 ## Theme System: Building for Light and Dark Mode

 ### The Architecture